Glacis: Medieval fortifications

-Glacis, also called talus, were incorporated into medieval fortifications to strengthen the walls against undermining, to hamper escalades and so that missiles dropped from the battlements would ricochet off the glacis into attacking forces.
+Glacises, also called taluses, were incorporated into medieval fortifications to strengthen the walls against undermining, to hamper escalades and so that missiles dropped from the battlements would ricochet off the glacis into attacking forces.

 Towards the end of the medieval period some castles were modified to make them defensible against cannons.
-Glacis consisting of earthen slopes faced with stones were placed in front of the curtain walls and bastions (towers) to absorb the impact of cannon shots or to deflect them.
+Glacis of earthen slopes faced with stones were placed in front of the curtain walls and bastions (towers) to absorb the impact of cannon shots, or to deflect them.
 Towers were lowered to the same height as the curtain walls and converted into gun platforms.

 Early modern European fortifications

-Early modern European fortresses were so constructed as to keep any potential assailant under the fire of the defenders until the last possible moment.
+Early modern European fortresses were constructed to keep any potential assailant under the fire of the defenders until the last possible moment.
 On natural, level ground, troops attacking any high work have a degree of shelter from its fire when close up to it; the glacis consists of a slope with a low grade inclined towards the top of the wall.
 This gave defenders a direct line of sight into the assaulting force, allowing them to efficiently sweep the field with fire from the parapet.
 Additionally, but secondarily, the bank of earth would shield the walls from being hit directly by cannon fire.

-Though defenders on high ground already have a direct line of sight, a glacis allows the field of fire to be swept more efficiently by minimizing changes to the angle of their guns while firing.
-Furthermore, the glacis prevents attacking cannon from having a clear shot at the walls of a fortress, as usually these cannot be seen until the glacis is crossed and the ditch, bounded on either side by the smooth, masoned scarp and counterscarp, is reached.
+Though defenders on high ground already have a direct line of sight, a glacis allows the field of fire to be swept more efficiently, by minimizing changes to the angle of their guns while firing.
+The glacis prevents attacking cannon from having a clear shot at the walls of a fortress, as usually these cannot be seen until the glacis is crossed and the ditch, bounded on either side by the smooth, masoned scarp and counterscarp, is reached.

 Armored vehicles

 The term glacis plate describes the sloped front-most section of the hull of a tank or other armored fighting vehicle, often composed of upper and lower halves.
 In a head-on-head armored engagement, the glacis plate is the largest and most obvious target available to an enemy gunner.

-Sloped armour has two advantages: many projectiles will deflect rather than penetrate; those that attempt to will have to travel on a longer diagonal route through any given thickness of armor than if it were perpendicular to their trajectory.
+Sloped armour has two advantages: many projectiles will deflect rather than penetrate.
+Those that penetrate will have to travel on a longer diagonal route through any given thickness of armor, than if it were perpendicular to their trajectory.

 Anti-tank mines that employ a tilt-rod fuze are also designed to detonate directly underneath the glacis plate.
 As a result, it is generally the thickest, most robust armored section of a tank, followed by the turret face and gun mantlet.